aws-samples/cfn101-workshop/content/intermediate/templates/dynamic-references/index.md

 Let’s get started!
 Choose to follow steps shown next:

-1. Navigate to the Amazon EC2 [Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstances:), and [choose the Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/select-region.html) you wish to use.
+1. Navigate to the _Launch an Instance_ Amazon EC2 [Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstances:), and [choose the Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/select-region.html) you wish to use.
 Next, locate the latest *Amazon Linux 2 AMI, (64-bit x86)*, and note the AMI ID (e.g., `ami-abcd1234`).
 You will use this value in the next step.

 ![ec2](/static/intermediate/templates/dynamic-references/ec2-console-ami-picker.png)